List of equipment of the Royal Marines

 This is a list of equipment of the Royal Marines currently in use.
-It includes personal equipment, small arms, combat vehicles and watercraft.
+It includes personal equipment, small arms, combat vehicles, snowmobiles and watercraft.
 The Royal Marines are a highly specialised and adaptable light infantry force, a part of His Majesty's Naval Service.
 The equipment of the Royal Marines has a high degree of commonality with other arms of the British Armed Forces – particularly the British Army – but includes some unique items.

 To meet their commitments, the equipment of the armed forces is periodically updated and modified.
 Programs exist to ensure the Royal Marines are suitably equipped for both current conflicts and expected future conflicts, with any shortcomings in equipment addressed as Urgent Operational Requirements (UOR), which supplements planned equipment programmes.